lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 changed incompatible ways by unrelated parts of a program.
 If a global variable is needed enclose it with namespace.

-## 6. Use exception handling discreetly
+## 6. Use exception handling sparingly
-The exception handling mechanism in C/C++ can provide means to recover from abnormal situations during program execution.
-There should be a real possibility to continue program execution after an exception is detected and catched.
-Otherwise simple assertion followed by program abortion can be a better solution.
+The exception handling mechanism in C++ provides a way to recover from abnormal situations during execution.
+There should be a genuine possibility of continuing the program after an exception is caught; otherwise, a simple assertion followed by termination may be a better solution.

 ## 7. Use references instead of pointers
 A reference provides the benefits of a pointer without its drawbacks.
 Reference is an alias always assigned to an object.
 Unlike a pointer it cannot be reassigned.

-It is not possible to avoid pointers completely.
-For example the C/C++ vectors and The C++ Standard Library containers cannot have reference type as members.
+Pointers are sometimes unavoidable.
+For example, C++ Standard Library containers, such as `std::vector`, cannot store references.

 ## 8. Avoid macros
 Prefer inline functions and constant variables over macros.
 Macros tend to make